tecladocode/rest-apis-flask-python/sections_flask-jwt-extended/README.md

 ## Related Resources

 ### UserLogin

 - `POST: /login`
-    - Description: authenticate a user and ,if authenticated, respond with an access token and a refresh token.
+    - Description: authenticate a user and ,if authenticated, respond with a fresh access token and a refresh token.

-### UserFreshLogin
+### TokenRefresh

-- `POST: /fresh_login`
+- `POST: /refresh`
-    - Description: authenticate a user and ,if authenticated, respond with a fresh access token.
+    - Description: This endpoint is used to refresh an expired access token.
+If the refresh token is valid, respond with a new valid access token (non-fresh).
+    - Request header: `Authorization Bearer <refresh_token>`

 ### Item

 - `GET: /item/<name>`
-    - Description: require a valid JWT to access this endpoint.
+    - Description: get an item by name, require a valid access token to access this endpoint.
     - Request header: `Authorization Bearer <access_token>`
 - `POST: /item/<name>`
-    - Description: require a valid and fresh JWT to access this endpoint.
+    - Description: create a new item, require a valid and fresh access token to access this endpoint.
+    - Request header: `Authorization Bearer <access_token>`
+- `DELETE: /item/<name>`
+    - Description: delete an item by name, require a valid access token and admin privilege.
-    - Request header: `Authorization Bearer <fresh_access_token>`
+    - Request header: `Authorization Bearer <access_token>`

 ### ItemList

 - `GET: /items`
-    - Description: require a valid JWT and appropriate user privilege to access this endpoint.
-The user privilege is provided as claims within the JWT payload.
+    - Description: get all items, half protected.
+User can get more detailed info when providing an access token.
     - Request header: `Authorization Bearer <access_token>`

-### TokenRefresh

-- `POST: /refresh`
-    - Description: This endpoint is used to refresh an expired access token.
-If the refresh token is valid, respond with a new valid access token.
-    - Request header: `Authorization Bearer <refresh_token>`